Teaching the Alphabet with 10 Exciting Multi-Sensory Activity Ideas

 Are you ready to start trying some of these fun multi-sensory alphabet activities today?
 Let me send you my FREE Multi-Sensory Alphabet Activity Guide.

-The free printable includes all of these activity ideas PLUS it includes the printable letter signs pictured above in the drive around activity.
+The free printable includes all of these different activities and ideas.
+PLUS, it includes the printable letter signs pictured above in the drive-around activity.
 Fill out the form below and I will be happy to send the free printable directly to your inbox.

 multi-sensory alphabet activities